ethans333/celly-auto-sms/README.md

 - [ ] Build out UI for the side bar of both cells.
 - [ ] Build landing page.
 - [ ] Make workspace a class that the frontend and backend can both utilize.
-- [ ] Fix checking if token expired.

 ## Resources